A Coreset Selection of Coreset Selection Literature: Introduction and Recent Advances: Training-Oriented Methods

 \section{Training-Oriented Methods}

-As shown in \autoref{fig:herding_kcenter}, geometry-based methods like Herding and k-Center Greedy heavily rely on the embedding quality of the underlying pre-trained feature extractor.
-One way to circumvent this problem is to train the model on the target dataset that needs to be pruned.
+One way to circumvent the embedding space problem is to train the model on the target dataset that needs to be pruned.
 However, when training on the target dataset is required, one can use more sophisticated methods that also take into account the training dynamics, which fall under the umbrella term of training-oriented methods.
-By tailoring a subset $\mathcal{S}$ to the actual training dynamics, these methods can often achieve higher accuracy than their training-free counterparts, albeit at the expense of additional computation.